-- Keep your list of regular contacts up to date - Avoid enclosed spaces and crowds wherever possible - Avoid staying an unnecessarily long time in a space where physical distance cannot be maintained.
-Refrain from talking in constrained areas such as elevators - Eat meals keeping two metres away from others unless instructed otherwise, or eat by yourself, keeping contacts to a minimum
+- Avoid enclosed spaces and crowds wherever possible - Avoid staying an unnecessarily long time in a space where physical distance cannot be maintained.
+Refrain from talking in constrained areas such as elevators - Eat meals keeping two metres away from others unless instructed otherwise or eat by yourself, keeping contacts to a minimum

-(+) Where you can go, what you can do

-• For the first 14 days
+Where you can go, what you can do For the first 14 days

-- Follow only the activities you have outlined in your 14-day Activity Plan - You must only leave your accommodation to go to official Games venues (as per your accreditation privileges) and limited additional locations, as defined by the list of permitted destinations.
-Permitted destinations are those that are critical for the Games and will have COVID-19 countermeasures in place - Minimise contact within one metre of Games participants who have already been in Japan for more than 14 days, and residents of Japan - Wear a face mask at all times - You must not use public transport - You must not visit Games venues as a spectator with a ticket - You must not visit tourist areas, shops, restaurants or bars, gyms, etc.
+- Follow only the activities you have outlined in your Activity Plan - You must only leave your accommodation to go to Official Games Venues (as per your accreditation privileges) and limited additional locations, as defined by the list of permitted destinations.
+The permitted destinations are those that are critical for the Games and will have COVID-19 countermeasures in place - Minimise contact (within one metre) with Games participants who have already been in Japan for more than 14 days, and with Japanese residents - Wear a face mask at all times - You must not use public transport - You must not visit Games venues as a spectator with a ticket

-You are strongly encouraged to stay at accommodation provided by Tokyo 2020

-- If you are staying in self-arranged accommodation, you must adhere to Playbook rules at all times and provide information to Tokyo 2020 so they can work with respective local authorities to facilitate the implementation of COVID-19 countermeasures - If your planned accommodation is not able to confirm the implementation of all relevant COVID-19 countermeasures, you must contact Tokyo 2020 to be provided with suitable alternative options - Locations will be supervised on a regular basis to ensure the locations and guests follow expected standards
+- You must not visit tourist areas, shops, restaurants or bars, gyms, etc. - You are strongly encouraged to stay at accommodation provided by Tokyo 2020 - If you are staying in self-arranged accommodation, you must adhere to Playbook rules at all times and provide information to Tokyo 2020 so they can work with respective local authorities to facilitate the implementation of COVID-19 countermeasures - If your planned accommodation is not able to confirm the implementation of all relevant COVID-19 countermeasures, you must contact Tokyo 2020 to be provided with suitable alternative options - Locations will be supervised on a regular basis to ensure the locations and guests follow expected standards